 Snoozeal has recently started a clinical study of more than 100 patients to gauge the effectiveness of their device and possibly fine-tune it before it hits the market.
 Each person in the study will first be evaluated in a separate sleep study.
 Results are not expected until March 2017.

 Would you like to know more about Snoozeal’s device?
 You can view a full article posted by MedCity News by clicking here.
 Would you like to know more about sleep apnea treatments, including sinus surgery?
-Feel free to contact South Florida Sinus and Allergy Center, Inc and our Plantation sinus and allergy specialists today.
+Feel free to contact Florida Sinus & Snoring Specialists, Inc and our Plantation sinus and allergy specialists today.